 The best UK shares to trade are the ones with the most liquidity and news flow.
 These are typically in the FTSE 100 which is the 100 most valuable companies listed on the London Stock Exchange.

-NMS means the “normal market size” it refers to the maximum amount of shares a market market is obliged to trade in one go.
+NMS means the “normal market size” it refers to the maximum amount of shares a market marker is obliged to trade in one go.

 The main types of UK share trading client are: retail clients (the majority of retail traders will fall into this category.), professional and, Institutional.